Are you heading out for a vacation with your dog? You'll enjoy these 7 Tips for Traveling with Dogs.

 - Dogs often wind up becoming constipated when traveling.

-- This is most often caused by lack of water, exercise or anxiety about new places, strange territories.
+- This is most often caused by lack of water, exercise or anxiety about unknown places, strange territories.

 - Most often constipation is temporary and will clear up on its own.
 Giving your dog fruits and vegetables can aid in constipation.